jernlab/social-prediction/README.md

 - ```Data``` - CSV files for empirical data and their probability distributions.
 Used in generating predictions.

-- ```GeneratedPredictions``` - pre-generated predictions made by prediction models.
+- ```GeneratedPredictions``` - contains CSV files of pre-generated predictions made by prediction models.
+Primarily useful for plotting predictions in R (using *ggplot*) without needing to generate them (predictions) every time.
-    - ```/Social/InterpolatedContextRatings``` - Contains interpolated context ratings used in generating social predictions
+    - ```/Social/InterpolatedContextRatings``` - Contains interpolated context ratings initially used in empirical social model approach (see paper for details)

 - ```PredictionModel``` - contains R scripts for generating model predictions